visit-dav/visit/src/doc/cli_manual/functions.rst

   ClearCache(host) -> integer
   ClearCache(host, simulation) -> integer
-  ClearCacheForAllEngines() -> integer

-host : type
+host : string
     The name of the computer where the compute engine is running.

-simulation : type
+simulation : string
     The name of the simulation being processed by the compute engine.

-return value : integer
+return type : CLI_return_t
-    The ClearCache and ClearCacheForAllEngines functions return 1 on success and 0 on failure.
+    1 on success and 0 on failure.

 **Description:**